WordPress/gutenberg/packages/block-editor/src/components/block-title/README.md

 #### maximumLength

 The maximum length that the block title string may be before truncated.
-The default is stored in `MAXIMUM_TITLE_LENGTH`.
+If `undefined` no truncation will take place.

 -   Type: `Number`
 -   Required: No